 2 - It's easy (and fun) to sell something you believe in

 When we were talking to people at events and street festivals, our pitch was simple: we give them $50 to sign up for a free bank account and try out one deposit.
-If they don't like it, they can keep the $50, take their deposit out, and cancel the account, no strings attached.
+If they don't like it, they can keep the $50, take their deposit out, and cancel the account for free, no strings attached.
 And if I was in their shoes, I would take the deal!
-I felt good pushing a product that I knew was worth its weight, and my team consistently surpassed our targets by the end of each event.
+I felt good pushing a product that I knew could walk the walk, and my team consistently surpassed our targets by the end of each event.

 The conversations and environment varied with each event, which challenged me to explore new sales approaches.
 Some of the summer events and festivals around Vancouver that we attended include:

 - Carneval del Sol